magnetophon/lamb/README.md

 ## user preferences

-The start of the dsp file has a few user changeable values:
-- MaxSampleRate
-  **ATTENTION** If you want to use the plugin with a samplerate of more than 192k, make sure you change this.
+  **ATTENTION** If you want to use the plugin with a samplerate of more than 48k, make sure you change MaxSampleRate at the start of lamb.dsp.
-- NrChannels
-  Speaks for itself.
-- testingFeatures
-  0 for a simple plugin.
-  1 for gain reduction outputs, an A/B comparison system and a comparison to a 4-pole smoother.
+  There's a couple of other user preferences as well, documented in the dsp file.

 🐑